 Use of Pharmacy Compounding Isolator Onboard US Navy Ship4/20/2015

 It's important to keep in mind that isolators are not "magic boxes."
-Specifically, they require certain conditions be met to provide proper aseptic conditions.
+Specifically, they require certain conditions to be met to provide proper aseptic conditions.
 They require stringent procedures to operate safely, including proper disinfection, safe material transfer, and safe production of medications while in use.
 The pharmacist must also be scrubbed, gloved, and gowned to create a sterile environment.

-NuAire pharmacy compounding isolators are used on board ships of the United States Navy, particularly the hospital ships USNS Mercy and USNS Comfort.
+NuAire pharmacy compounding isolators are used onboard ships of the United States Navy, particularly the hospital ships USNS Mercy and USNS Comfort.
 These vessels provide all the services of a modern hospital and can be deployed offshore any place in the world.
-The Mercy and the Comfort are not only deployed to treat casualties resulting in American military operations, but also to support the Navy's efforts to alleviate the effects of natural disasters anywhere in the world as well as to provide medical services in remote areas where they would not ordinarily be present.
+The Mercy and the Comfort are not only deployed to treat casualties resulting in American military operations but also to support the Navy's efforts to alleviate the effects of natural disasters anywhere in the world as well as to provide medical services in remote areas where they would not ordinarily be present.

-The Mercy's first major deployment was during Operation Desert Storm.
-Since then she has participated in the periodic Pacific Partnership operations designed to provide humanitarian relief to countries along the Pacific Rim, such as Indonesia, the Philippines, and the countries of South East Asia.
+Mercy's first major deployment was during Operation Desert Storm.
+Since then she has participated in the periodic Pacific Partnership operations designed to provide humanitarian relief to countries along the Pacific Rim, such as Indonesia, the Philippines, and the countries of Southeast Asia.
 The Comfort has also deployed during Operation Desert Storm, as well as the Iraq War.
-She supported relief operations in Haiti, off the coast of New York City in the wake of 9/11, the Gulf Coast in the wake of Hurricane Katrina, and in ongoing humanitarian operations in the Caribbean and Central and South America.
+She supported relief operations in Haiti, off the coast of New York City in the wake of 9/11, the Gulf Coast in the wake of Hurricane Katrina, and ongoing humanitarian operations in the Caribbean and Central and South America.

-NuAire compounding aseptic isolators have been used in many areas of the word, even under the harshest of conditions.
+NuAire compounding aseptic isolators have been used in many areas of the world, even under the harshest of conditions.
 With this adaptability they are able to support the treatment of injured and sick patients across the globe, all the while simulating the safest of conditions for physicians.